What is the String Project's mission? The UGA String Project has the dual mission of:

 Cellists and bassists will need to get either a strap or a 'rock stop' to keep the endpin from slipping on non-carpeted floors. (provided for all scholarship students)

 All students, including scholarship students, will need to purchase their own music book at a cost of less than $10.
 Each book will last more than one year.
 Beginners will not need a book until the second semester.
 Copies of any sheet music we learn will be provided.
 Once students begin reading music (2nd semester Explorer I), they will need to have a music stand at home for practice.
 A folding music stand can be purchased for $10 - 15.

 Why do beginners have to commit to a full year?

 Are there SP classes if our kids do not have school?
 We follow both the UGA and the Clarke County School District academic calendars.
-Class is not held if Barrow students do not report for school or if they release early.
 We do meet for classes on days other school districts may have holidays, such as during Oconee County spring break.